 Why is proactive feedback management considered a best practice for sellers?
-For starters, Amazon has publicly stated that more than 50% of total unit sales come from third-party sellers.
+For starters, more than 50% of total unit sales on Amazon come from third-party sellers.
 Allowing sellers to request feedback from buyers creates a virtuous cycle for all stakeholders, including Amazon.
 The simple truth is that buyers are much more likely to share their opinions when prompted.
 This feedback data benefits the seller and Amazon, which cycles back to the customer in the form of an ever-improved shopping experience.

 Most Amazon coaches and consultants recognize the importance of proactively building a healthy seller reputation.
 Maximizing positive feedback and resolving negative feedback are two best practices that many experts espouse.
 Here's what a few of our favorite eCommerce consultants had to say about feedback.

 Customer Success Advisor, eComEngine

 Founder, Marketplace Ninjas

 Although proactive feedback management is permitted by Amazon, there are important rules that sellers need to follow.
 Check out our free feedback compliance checklist now.

 As Amazon points out here, "You can request feedback from a buyer, however, you cannot pay or offer any incentive to a buyer for either providing or removing feedback."
 It doesn't get more black and white than that.
 Any attempt to manipulate feedback is prohibited, and that certainly includes incentives.